pboutinaud/SHiVAi/README.md

 ### Apptainer image

-Apptainer is a container solution, meaning that you can run SHIV-AI using an Apptainer image (a file with the *.sif* extension) containing all the software and environment necessary.
-You can get the SHIV-AI image from us (https://cloud.efixia.com/sharing/TAHaV6ZgZ) or build it yourself.
+Apptainer is a container solution, meaning that you can run SHiVAi using an Apptainer image (a file with the *.sif* extension) containing all the software and environment necessary.
+You can get the SHiVAi image from us (https://cloud.efixia.com/sharing/TAHaV6ZgZ) or build it yourself.

 To build the Apptainer image, you need a machine on which you are *root* user.
 Then, from the **shivautils/singularity** directory, run the following command to build the SHIVA Apptainer container image :